gear-foundation/gear-wiki/docs/getting-started-in-5-minutes.md

     curl --proto '=https' --tlsv1.2 -sSf https://sh.rustup.rs | sh
     ```

-3. Install a `stable` version of the toolchain with `rustup`, since Gear uses the most up-to-date features `rustup` provides. `stable` is the latest version compatible with Gear.
+3. Aa Wasm compiler is necessary for compiling a Rust program to Wasm, add it to the toolchain.

     ```bash
-    rustup toolchain install stable
+    rustup target add wasm32-unknown-unknown
     ```

-4. Aa Wasm compiler is necessary for compiling a Rust program to Wasm, add it to the toolchain.

-    ```bash
-    rustup target add wasm32-unknown-unknown --toolchain stable
-    ```

-5. Install the `wasm-proc` utility that optimizes compiled Wasm to be more compact.
+4. Install the `wasm-proc` utility that optimizes compiled Wasm to be more compact.

     ```bash
     cargo install --locked --git https://github.com/gear-tech/gear.git wasm-proc